Elisseeff-Lab/.github/profile/README.md

 #### Repositories

-Our github organization hosts private repositories for projects currently in the works and public repositories for packages and papers that have been published.
-Currently, our public repositories include:
+Our github organization hosts repositories for packages and papers that have been published or are publicly available.
+Currently, our projects include:

-- <a href="https://doi.org/10.1038%2Fs41551-021-00770-5" target="_blank">Domino</a>
+- [domino](https://github.com/Elisseeff-Lab/domino), a package for cell-cell communication inference from single cell RNA sequencing data (published [here](https://doi.org/10.1038%2Fs41551-021-00770-5))
+- [domino2](https://fertiglab.github.io/domino2/), an updated version of domino, is being developed in conjunction with the [Fertig Lab](https://github.com/FertigLab)

  #### Contact